HariharRengan/ZenNova/README.md

 # ZenNova: Your All-in-One Mental Health Assistant

-Zennova is a comprehensive mental health assistant designed to support your overall well-being.
+ZenNova is a comprehensive mental health assistant designed to support your overall well-being.
 It integrates multiple wellness features to help you maintain a balanced and healthy lifestyle:

 - **Meditation Assistant** – Utilizes sound-based healing and guided meditation techniques to promote relaxation and mindfulness.
 - **Exercise Expert** – Creates a personalized workout plan tailored to your dietary intake, ensuring accessibility for beginners.